andreasabel/inCode/entry/typesafe-tic-tac-toe-1.md

-    selFound_scons n _ xs = case selFound n xs of Proved (y :&: s) ->       -- if xs has y in its n spot Proved (y :&: SelS s)   -- then (x : xs) has y in its (S n) spot Disproved v      -> Disproved $ -- v is a disproof that an item is in n spot in xs
+    selFound_scons n _ xs = case selFound n xs of Proved (y :&: s) ->       -- if xs has y in its n spot Proved (y :&: SelS s)   -- then (x : xs) has y in its (S n) spot Disproved v      -> Disproved -- v is a disproof that an item is in n spot in xs
           \(y :&: s) ->      -- suppose we had item y in (S n) spot in (x : xs) case s of
-              SelS s' ->     -- this would mean that item y is in n spot in xs v (y :&: s') -- however, v disproves this.
+              SelS s' ->     -- this would mean that item 'y' is in 'n' spot in xs v (y :&: s') -- however, v disproves this.
     ```

+    Note again the usage of *-XBlockArguments*, allowing us to not need the `$`
+    after `Disproved`.

     If you have problems understanding this, try playing around with typed holes
     in GHC, or trying to guess what types everything has in the implementation